apereo/cas/docs/cas-server-documentation/installation/REST-Service-Management.md

 ## Implementation

-The following code snippet demonstrate an *example* implementation of the REST API expected by CAS via Spring Boot:
+The following code snippet demonstrates an *example* implementation of the REST API expected by CAS via Spring Boot:

 ```java
 @RestController